Winterize Above-Ground Pool

 Pool Closing Supplies & Tools Needed

-I typically use a 5/16 socket on a cordless drill to quickly remove hose clamps, but a medium flat head screw driver will work fine.
+I typically use a 5/16 socket on a cordless drill to quickly remove hose clamps, but a medium flathead screwdriver will work fine.
 A large size pair of channel-locks maybe needed to remove filter plug, or return jet.
-A pair of pliers, or previous tools mentioned should be adequate for removing pump plug.
+Pliers or previous tools mentioned should be adequate for removing pump plug (s).

-NOTE* Always be-careful around the pool liner with tools.
-Avoid resting tools on the top rail, or on the deck next to the pool.
+NOTE* Always be careful around the pool liner with tools.
+Avoid resting anything heavy or sharp on the top rail, or on the deck next to the pool.